 When planning, it’s also imperative to recognize the inevitable obstacles that can inhibit implementation: Cybersecurity ranked as the No. 1 concern among state CIOs since 2014 in NASCIO’s annual list.
 With limited budget and hordes of information, cities and states are easy targets for cybercriminals.
 Cities should consider an end-to-end approach to security, starting with managing risk and leading to secure applications and trusted infrastructure.
 Only with a secure infrastructure in place can they properly focus on emerging technologies and serving their community.

 In addition, cities are only recently beginning to receive government funding, forcing them to often look elsewhere for financing.
 According to Deloitte, 10% of smart city projects are supported by private financing, while 41% are supported by a mix of public and private funds.

 What to do first?

 Leverage existing data to improve efficiencies.
 Once a plan is in place, CIOs can immediately begin modernizing existing resources without breaking the bank by leveraging existing data.
 Cities have a wide range of data at their disposal, but how they use that data is critical.
 When data is viewed as an asset, cities can leverage performance metrics to support new initiatives and improve the community experience at minimal cost.

-New York City, for example, used property data from a number of agencies to spot dwellings that were prone to fires.
+One city, for example, used property data from a number of agencies to spot dwellings that were prone to fires.
 A predictive analytics system sifted through the data and identified the properties most likely to fail inspection.
 Without analytics, only 13% of inspections found dire conditions; with analytics, more than 70% of inspections found unsafe living environments.

 Use IoT to gain insights.
 Using sensor data collected from the internet of things, autonomous vehicles or smart streetlights, smart city programs can quickly and accurately convert it to spot problems, analyze trends or make predictions.